TuDo-Makerspace/Activity-Indicator/README.md

 The scripts and configuration files to run a telegram bot can be found in the [software/telegram](software/telegram) folder.

-The [telegram-activity-indicator.py](software/telegram/telegram-activity-indicator.py) script is responsible for sending an opening and closing message, specified in the [telegram.ini](software/telegram/telegram.ini) configuration file, to one or more chats.
-Setting up the configuration file will be explained in the [Configuring the software section](#configuring-the-software).
+The [telegram-activity-indicator.py](software/telegram/telegram-activity-indicator.py) script is responsible for sending an opening and closing message to one or more chats.
+Chats, along with their opening and closing messages can be configured in the [telegram.ini](software/telegram/telegram.ini) configuration file.
+Setting up the configuration file is explained in the ["Configuring the software" section](#configuring-the-software).

 The script takes a path to a configuration file (`-c`, if not specified, set to `telegram.ini`) and a activity status (`open` or `closed`) as an argument.
 It also offers you to set the log level using the `-l` flag, which is set to `INFO` if left out.
 The full script usage can be printed by providing it the `-h` option.